Current State of Crypto Adoption in Liechtenstein

 Crypto Travel Rule Regulations in Liechtenstein

-In 2021, Liechtenstein updated its laws to include the FATF's crypto Travel Rule.
-This requires cryptocurrency businesses, called Virtual Asset Service Providers (VASPs), to share customer information when transferring crypto assets.
+In 2021, Liechtenstein updated its laws to include the FATF’s crypto Travel Rule, with further alignment in 2025 through the implementation of EU Regulation 2023/1113 on information accompanying transfers of funds and certain crypto-assets.
+This requires cryptocurrency businesses, called Virtual Asset Service Providers (VASPs) or TT service providers, to share customer information when transferring crypto assets.

 The Travel Rule requirements are the same for domestic and cross-border transfers in Liechtenstein.
-It does not apply to transfers between VASPs and non-custodial (self-hosted) wallets, but VASPs must still do extra due diligence in those cases.
+It does not apply to transfers between VASPs and non-custodial (self-hosted) wallets, but VASPs must perform enhanced due diligence in those cases, including verifying ownership for outgoing transfers of 1,000 euros or more.

 Challenges to Crypto Adoption in Liechtenstein